limacat76/Hades-Desktop/README.md

 And for anonymity too.

-## How does HADES tries to accomplish it?
+## How does HADES tries to accomplish its aims?

 - One desktop application at a time